brariden/melpa-gpl-snapshot/melpa/packages/cider-spy-readme.txt

 If you want the developer interactivity behavours then you need a run a `CIDER-SPY-HUB`.
 See the documentation for how to set one up.

-Give yourself an alias on the hub:

-    (setq cider-spy-hub-alias "my-alias")

 # Keyboard Shortcuts